 There are two small shingle beaches in the village.
 Both beaches are fully exposed to the sun without any shadow.
 Both beaches are really small, so don't expect any privacy.

 Podobucno is a small village on the south slopes of the peninsula.
-Located among centuries old vineyards of Postup, Podobuce is small and safe village with just a dozen of family homes and a gorgeous beach in the center.
+Located among centuries-old vineyards of Postup, Podobuce is a small and safe village with just a dozen of family homes and a gorgeous beach in the center.

 It can get crowded with the campsite's guests.
-But on the other hand, campsite provides all additional facilities, like a bar, a restaurant, toilets.
-Sun loungers and sun shades can be rented at the beach.
+But on the other hand, the campsite provides all additional facilities, like a bar, a restaurant, toilets.
+Sun loungers and sunshades can be rented at the beach.

 Trstenica is the most popular beach in Orebic, if not on all Peljesac peninsula.
 This long pebble beach has a slow descent in the sea, with a shallow sandy seabed at the sea entrance.
 In the back of the beach, tall pine trees provide enough shadow from the strong summer sun.

-You can rent sunbeds and sun umbrellas at the beach, as well as sport equipment like a pedalo boat, or kayaks.
-There is a restaurant close by where you can have a lunch, a quick bite or just a drink.
+You can rent sunbeds and sun umbrellas at the beach, as well as sports equipment like a pedalo boat, or kayaks.
+There is a restaurant close by where you can have lunch, a quick bite or just a drink.